 The answers to the following Frequently Asked Questions are based on the information we have now and will be updated as we learn more.
 This is all general guidance and is not intended to be legal advice.
 We recommend that you speak to an immigration attorney for more information.

 If you have DACA, the 2020 DHS memorandum will not affect your current DACA and work permit.
 Your DACA and work permit will remain valid until their expiration date.
+If your work authorization with a 2-year grant needs to be replaced, you will receive a replacement work permit with the same expiration date.
 The next time you apply for renewal, if your DACA is approved, your new DACA grant and work permit will be valid for 1 year rather than 2 years.